ErikDevs/Eriq-code/README.md

-- 👋 Hi, I’m @Eriq-code
+- 👋 Hi, I’m Erick Kariuki
-- 👀 I’m interested in Data Science & Programming
-- 🌱 I’m currently learning Software Engineering
+- 🌱 I’m currently a Software Engineer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Email: Simplexcreatives@gmail.com